 Printing a photo or illustration seems like it should be as easy as printing anything else, but it isn’t.
 Set the DPI incorrectly, and you’ll end up with glossy photos that are blurry and low quality, or a poster that prints no larger than a postage stamp.

 If you’re a designer or photographer, or just want to make sure your vacation shots print without problems, you need to understand what DPI is, and how to change your print resolution.
-In this article, we explain everything you need to know about DPI.
+In this article, we explain everything you need to know about DPI and how to change the DPI of an image.

 What Is DPI?